top of page

 Public Art x Local Business

-Generational Spirit is a large-scale mural by Felipe Ortiz and Silvia López Chavez we were able to manifest on the largest wall in East Boston's Central Square.
-Created as the inaugural work of Beautify Main Streets, a collaborative initiative between East Boston Main Streets, HarborArts and the City of Boston, the mural was shaped by community input gathered in advance of the design at the grace of the East Boston Social Center.
+Generational Spirit is a large-scale mural by Felipe Ortiz and Silvia López Chavez we were able to facilitate on the largest wall in East Boston's Central Square.
+Created as the inaugural work of Beautify Main Streets, a collaborative initiative between East Boston Main Streets, HarborArts and the City of Boston, the mural was shaped by community input gathered in advance of the design at the grace of the East Boston Social Centers.

-The piece depicts three generations of East Boston residents, celebrating the neighborhood’s cultural diversity, pride, and “generational strength” as a defining theme of Eastie life.
+The piece depicts three generations of East Boston residents, celebrating the neighborhood’s cultural diversity, pride, and generational strength as a defining theme of Eastie life.

 EAST BOSTON SOCIAL CENTERS

-Community
+Community Stewardship

 For more than a century, East Boston Social Centers has served as a pillar of the neighborhood, founded to support immigrant families and guided by the belief that “When all give, all gain.”